hashicorp/design-system/website/docs/components/code-block/partials/code/component-api.md

     Used to control display of line numbers.
   </C.Property>
   <C.Property @name="hasLineWrapping" @type="boolean" @type="false">
     Used to control line wrapping for lines of code.
 If true, lines of code will wrap to fit the available space.
-Otherwise horizontal scrolling is enabled if lines overflow the available space.
+Otherwise, horizontal scrolling is enabled if lines overflow the available space.
   </C.Property>
   <C.Property @name="highlightLines" @type="string">
     Accepts a list or range of line-numbers to highlight.
 (Examples: "2, 4" | "6-10" )